 3. Tea tree gone wrong

 Similar to apple cider vinegar, tea tree oil is used and abused in the skincare community.
 Tea tree oil is an antibacterial and disinfectant oil but once again, it's also very potent.
-While, technically, tea tree is an essential oil that can be applied straight to the skin, most skin types in need of antibacterial help are already in a sensitive place and would benefit from a more gentle application.
+While, technically, tea tree is an essential oil that can be applied straight to the skin, most skin types in need of antibacterial help are in a sensitive state and would benefit from a more gentle application.
 If you want to reap the benefits of this Australian remedy, mix one drop with your moisturizer or face oil in the palm of your hand.
 Start with small doses and see how your skin reacts in order to avoid skin irritation, burning, and sensitivity.

 4. Coconut oil craze

 Similar to coconut oil, avocado oil is another of those oils that have a lot of nutrients but a tricky consistency.
 This oil is thick and pore-clogging.
 Places it works well include your feet, hands, and lips.
 Places it does not bode well include your face, chest, and back.
 Think about it this way, anywhere you usually break out is not a place for this oil to be applied.
-Eating avocado and absorbing its nutrients through the digestive system is also an effective way to gain its skin-strengthening benefits.
+Eating avocado and absorbing its nutrients through the digestive system is a more effective way to gain its skin-strengthening benefits.